-Overland Park’s animal control unit maintains peace and quiet in our neighborhoods, protects public and private property, and provides a safe environment for residents and pets.
+Overland Park’s Animal Control Unit protects public and private property and provides a safe environment for residents and pets.

 Animal control staff will: